mmctl/easycrypt-ext/README.md

 1. **Set up EasyCrypt Ext (this package)**
-    Add the following snippet to your initialization file, which will install EasyCrypt Ext the next time Emacs launches.
+    Add the following snippet to your initialization file, which will install and set up EasyCrypt Ext (+ dependencies) the next time Emacs launches.
 The recommended configuration appears under `:config`, which activates a _global setting_ (`repeat-mode`) when EasyCrypt Ext loads to enable repeat maps.
     Although these maps are generally useful, you can safely remove it if you prefer not to alter your Emacs's behavior outside of EasyCrypt development.

     ```emacs-lisp
     ;; Install EasyCrypt Ext if not already available